Sudan’s army renewing military effort to retake Kordofan, Darfur from RSF

 - list 3 of 3Children dying from water-borne disease at Sudan displacement camp

-Any full-scale operation to liberate Kordofan in central Sudan and Darfur in the west would surpass the SAF’s recapture of the capital, Khartoum, in March in terms of the planning that has taken place before the mission, it added.
+Any full-scale operation to liberate Kordofan in central Sudan and Darfur in the west would surpass the Sudanese Armed Forces’ (SAF) recapture of the capital, Khartoum, in March in terms of the planning that has taken place before the mission, it added.

-Reporting from Khartoum, Al Jazeera’s Hiba Moran said the Sudanese army had reorganised and redeployed troops in various part of Kordofan.
+Reporting from Khartoum, Al Jazeera’s Hiba Morgan said the Sudanese army had reorganised and redeployed troops in various parts of Kordofan.

 “We have also seen the Sudanese army retake control of territories in the Kordofan region as well as launch air strikes and drone strikes on several RSF positions in Darfur and Kordofan,” she said.

-“And it looks like these are the preparations or the first steps of that offensive that the army has been speaking about in efforts to regain control of territories in Kordofan and Darfur,” she added.
+“And it looks like these are the preparations or the first steps of that offensive that the army has been speaking about in efforts to regain control of territories in Kordofan and Darfur,” Morgan added.

 The SAF on Friday said it inflicted heavy losses on the RSF during a series of air and ground operations carried out in Darfur and Kordofan.